almasgo/almasgo/README.md

 Also put token (from /auth) as Authorization header.

 `Authorization: Bearer tokenxxx`

-There are currently two types of engine :
-1. sandbox
-2. production

-Right now they don't have any difference.

 If it successful, you will get similiar response to this: